 A few more states have been a little looser about allowing the use of marijuana to be used for medical reasons.
 Depending on the state, those with cancer, glaucoma and other chronic conditions have for a few years now been able to light up to keep the pain and nausea associated with these diseases at bay.
 When these laws were passed, lawmakers gave little thought to imposing age restrictions for a variety of reasons.
 It probably never dawned on anyone that someone would give cannabis to a child because typically when we think of something like cancer, we tend to envision an adult.
 According to the Oregonian, 52 children in Oregon State are currently being treated with medical marijuana.

 This article is about one of those children.

 Mykayla Comstock suffers from Leukemia.
 She sometimes can’t eat or sleep following her chemotherapy treatments.
-I have known a few adults who have undergone chemo who described it as living through hell.
+I have known a few adults who have undergone chemo who described it as Healthy Living through hell.
 I can only imagine what it must be like on a child.

 Ask ten people their opinions about this topic and chances are good that they’ll be split down the middle.
 Not surprisingly, Mykayla’s mother and father take different sides.
 Mykayla’s mother is thankful for the medical treatment, attributing it to being a main factor in the abatement of her daughter’s symptoms.
 Her father, on the other hand, is concerned about the effects that the marijuana will have on her young and still-developing brain.